allenai/s2-folks/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a malfunction or issue with the S2 API.
-title: ''
+title: 'Bug: '
-labels: ''
+labels: 'bug'
 assignees: cfiorelli

----

-**Describe the bug**
+**Describe the Bug**
-A clear and concise description of what the bug is.
+Provide a clear and concise description of the issue you're experiencing.

 **To Reproduce**
-What API calls give rise to this issue?
-Please do not include your API key string.
+Steps to reproduce the behavior, including specific API endpoints or queries.
+Please exclude any sensitive information such as your API key.

-**Expected behavior**
+**Expected Behavior**
-A clear and concise description of what you expected to happen.
+Describe what you anticipated happening.

+**Actual Behavior**
+What did the API return or how did it behave?
+This helps us distinguish between incorrect results and technical malfunctions.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here.
+If possible, attach screenshots or any visual aids that might clarify the issue.

+**Environment Details**
+Platform (e.g., Windows, MacOS, Linux):
+Browser (if relevant):
+Any other relevant software or libraries you're using:
+Additional Context
+Include any other information that might assist us in diagnosing and fixing the issue.